Working with Parents where Improved Outcomes for Children are not Achieved

-It is important to remember that a range of social, cultural and psychological factors influence the behaviour of parents / carers, as well as issues such as substance use or mental health.
+It is important to remember that a range of social, cultural and psychological factors influence the behaviour of parents, as well as issues such as substance use or mental health.
 See also Working with Problematic use of Drugs or Alcohol within Families.
-But the more uncooperative the family, the more likely it is that the main influences are psychological, stemming from the parent / carer's adverse experiences in their own childhoods.
+But the more uncooperative the family, the more likely it is that the main influences are psychological, stemming from the parent's adverse experiences in their own childhoods.
 Some people, for whatever reason, may also have aggressive and violent traits in their personality.
-As an adult, the parent / carer will try to regain control over their lives, but they may be overwhelmed by pain, depression, anxiety and guilt resulting from their earlier loss.
+As an adult, the parent will try to regain control over their lives, but they may be overwhelmed by pain, depression, anxiety and guilt resulting from their earlier loss.
 Paradoxically the uncooperativeness may occur as they open up their feelings, albeit negative ones, at the prospect of help.
 They may not be aware of this process going on.

-Uncooperative parents / carers may isolate their children from agency involvement, especially if they are attempting to hide abuse or neglect that is taking place within the family.
+Uncooperative parents may isolate their children from agency involvement, especially if they are attempting to hide abuse or neglect that is taking place within the family.
 Indicators of a child being isolated in such a way may include significant periods of absence from school, Elective Home Education or non-engagement with health agencies such as GP, health visitor, specialist health practitioner etc.

-A child or young person's absence from school may be supported by the parent or carer.
-Therefore they may not be recorded as removed from school or truanting.
+A child's absence from school may be supported by the parent, therefore, they may not be recorded as removed from school or truanting.
 This may mean they do not come to the attention of the Children Missing from Education Teams, as they are officially still attending.
-Significant periods of absence should be monitored by schools and early years settings (although attendance at early years setting is not a statutory requirement), and action taken according as specified within the school's procedures.
+Significant periods of absence should be monitored by schools and early year’s settings (although attendance at early years setting is not a statutory requirement), and action taken according as specified within the school's procedures.